DragonSpit/HPCsharp/README.md

 Merge Sort is ***O***(NlgN), never ***O***(N<sup>2</sup>), generic, stable, and runs on a single CPU core.
 Faster than Linq.OrderBy and Linq.OrderBy.AsParallel.

 ## Merge
 ***O***(N) linear-time generic merge algorithms for arrays and list containers.
 Merges two pre-sorted arrays or lists, of any data type that defines IComparer<T>.
 Two not-in-place algorithms: comparison at the heads, and divide-and-conquer.
 Parallel Merge algorithm, using divide-and-conquer, merges two presorted collections using multiple cores.
 Used by Parallel Merge Sort.
-See example solution for a working code sample.
+See example solution for working code samples.

 ## Insertion Sort
 Insertion Sort, which is ***O***(N<sup>2</sup>), and useful for fast in-place sorting of very small collections, due to its cache-friendliness.
 Generic implemenation for Array and List containers.
 Used by Parallel Merge Sort and MSD Radix Sort for the base case.

 ## Binary Search
 Generic implementation of the binary search algorithm, for Array and List containers.
 Used by the scalar and parallel divide-and-conquer
 Merge algorithms.